The best ladder for every budget.

 Medium-High Budget (and the best house-project ladder)

-The Cosco 6-foot Step Ladder: I’ve had this same step ladder for years and it is still like new (minus all the paint).
-This updated version has a paper towel rack: cool.
-This is a good all-around work platform.
-I have used my Cosco step ladder on painting and house projects and I would not trade if for many higher priced step ladders.
+The Flip-N-Lite Ladder: is a better deal than the COSCO, under 100 dollars.
+I’ve had this same style step ladder for years and it is still like new (minus all the paint).
+I would not trade it for many higher-priced step ladders.
 It is the best painting ladder: stable and versatile.
+5 stars rating and Free Shipping?
+Done.

 Very High Budget: Best Big Multiposition Ladder

-Big multiposition ladders are both step ladders and extension ladders.
+Big multiposition ladders are both step ladders and extension ladders, they are very high-quality ladders.

 The Werner 26 is the top of the line.
 Enjoy, but handle with care.
 Read the safety tips below: a key point is that you should not level this ladder with blocks, but dig into the earth for a more stable footing…and remember the 4:1 rule when using it in extension mode!
 I’ve spent a lot of days on a big step ladder: I would never go up a cheap one.